isabella232/sc_Charts/03-Script/Charts.markdown

 > Open Podfile

+**Jessy**
 I've gone ahead and installed `Charts` using Cocoapods, and will therefore be working in the Xcode workspace rather than the project.

 > Open Rayflix.xcworkspace, and then open Main.storyboard

 As you can see I've already got my view controller laid out, including two views, one for each of the charts I'll add.
-I'm going to render a line chart in the upper view, and a bar chart in the lower view—these are two of the most widely used chart types, so hopefully you'll be familiar with them.
+I'm going to render a line chart in the upper view, and a bar chart in the lower view.

 The first thing I need to do is set the custom class for the upper view.
-To do that, I select the **Total Streamers Chart** from the scene explorer, and then in the **Identity Inspector** set **Class** to `LineChartView`.
+To do that, I select the **Total Streamers Chart** from the Document Outline, and then in the **Identity Inspector** set **Class** to `LineChartView` from the **Charts** module.

-Next, I need to hook this view upto an outlet in the view controller.
+Next, I need to hook this view up to an outlet in the view controller.

 > Open DashboardViewController.swift